 Transportation Service Stakeholder Roles/Responsibilities Incident Management (Emergency) Douglas County 911 Dispatch Dispatch public safety vehicles for incidents.
 Coordinate incident response with other public safety agencies and traffic management for incidents.
 Kansas Highway Dispatch KHP vehicles for highway incidents.
 Patrol (KHP) Coordinate incident response with other public safety and traffic management agencies.
-KU Dispatch Dispatch University police and City's fire vehicles, as well as coordinate with all other public safety agencies within the Region.
-Coordinate incident response with other public safety agencies and traffic management.
 Emergency Management Douglas County 911 Dispatch Responsible for the dispatch of emergency vehicles to incidents and tracking of their location and status.
 Responsible for the routing of emergency vehicles to facilitate the safest/quickest arrival at an incident.
 Participate in regional emergency planning to support large-scale incidents and disasters.
 Participate in evacuation planning and coordination to manage evacuation and reentry in the vicinity of a disaster or other emergency situation.
 Receive AMBER Alert and other Wide Area Alert information from KBI.
 Provide back-up dispatching function for KU dispatch.
 Kansas Bureau of Investigation (KBI) Responsible for the initiation of AMBER Alerts.
 Kansas Highway Patrol (KHP) Responsible for the dispatch of emergency vehicles to incidents and tracking of their location and status.
 Responsible for the routing of emergency vehicles to facilitate the safest/quickest arrival at an incident.
-Transit Management KU on Wheels Operates paratransit and fixed route transit services from a central dispatch facility responsible for tracking their location and status.
-Provide transit passenger electronic fare payment on fixed route and paratransit transit vehicles.
-Provide transit security on transit vehicles and at transit terminals through silent alarms and surveillance systems.
-Coordinate transit service with other regional transit providers.
-Provide schedule and fare information on transit kiosks.
-Provide transit traveler information to the agency website, local private sector traveler information services, and the Kansas 511 system.
-Operate on-board systems to provide next stop annunciation.
+Participate in regional emergency planning to support large-scale incidents and disasters.
 Participate in evacuation planning and coordination to manage evacuation and reentry in the vicinity of a disaster or other emergency situation.
+Receive AMBER Alert and other Wide Area Alert information from KBI.
+KU Dispatch Responsible for the dispatch of emergency vehicles to incidents and tracking of their location and status.
+Responsible for the routing of emergency vehicles to facilitate the safest/quickest arrival at an incident.
+Participate in regional emergency planning to support large-scale incidents and disasters.
+Participate in evacuation planning and coordination to manage evacuation and reentry in the vicinity of a disaster or other emergency situation.
+Receive AMBER Alert and other Wide Area Alert information from KBI.